top of page

 Many More Details

-The goal of the original polymath project is to solve problems by forming a online collaboration between many mathematicians.
+The goal of the original polymath project is to solve problems by forming an online collaboration between many mathematicians.
 This is done via a dedicated wiki site.
 This involves longstanding open problems and some of the world's leading mathematicians.

 The Polymath Jr program is an undergraduate version of the polymath project.
 It focuses on more modest open problems, usually ones that do not require significant background.
 However, these problems are still of interest to the research community and the results should be published in a research journal.